 If you do not pay your debt to debt collectors, you cannot go to prison for normal credit/debt.
 Unless it is council tax or another preferential debt there is not a chance.
 Any debt collector who threatens you with prison is committing an offence under the Administration of Justice Act.
 If you ignore a debt, the creditor can take you to county court.
 This does not mean prison but it can be expensive and will have a serious effect on your ability to get credit in the future.

 We should all pay our debts, assuming you do owe the money, but at a rate, you can afford.
 If you do owe the money then you need to make an offer to the creditor based on your income and expenditure.
-And then you need to make those payments (see section above).
+And then you need to make those payments (see the section above).